Public Policy: State

 Download this info as a PDF

-Recognizing that quality health care is an essential foundation for a productive life, Jewish Federation affiliates provide inpatient and outpatient health care, long term care, rehabilitation, respite, personal care, and other services to people of all ages and incomes.
-We advocate for policies that support affordable, high quality health services for all and oppose efforts to weaken the system through eliminating Medicaid expansion, block-granting Medicaid, or reducing Medicare benefits.
+Recognizing that quality health care is an essential foundation for a meaningful and productive life, JUF affiliates provide inpatient and outpatient health care, mental health care, assisted living, rehabilitation, respite, personal are, and other services to people of all ages and incomes.
+We advocate for policies that support affordable and comprehensive high-quality health services and coverage for all Illinoisans, including telehealth payment and coverage parity.
+Moreover, due to the continuing challenges presented by the COVID-19 pandemic, JUF supports and assists ith enhanced staffing, trauma counseling, mental health and group support, and emergency food and financial assistance for Sinai Chicago, JCFS Chicago, and CJE SeniorLife, as well as other partner agencies serving children, seniors, and people with disabilities.

 - Integrating People With Disabilities In Community Life

-Implementing a vision of inclusion, Jewish Federation affiliates expand opportunities for people with disabilities to engage fully in community life by providing educational support, housing, job training, synagogue participation, and community-based care.
-We oppose institutionalization, which blocks participation, seeking instead people-centered government programs and policies for adults and youth with disabilities such as supportive housing and vocational opportunities.
+JUF affiliates expand opportunities for people with disabilities to fully engage in community life by providing educational and residential living supports, housing, job training, synagogue participation, and community-based pportunities and care.
+We oppose institutionalization and promote policies that support independence, and promote community inclusion for adults and youth with disabilities.
+JUF advocates for full implementation of the Guidehouse Rate Study recommendations, including rate increases for the provider community.

-- Building Supports So Older Adults Can Live Healthy Lives Safely In Settings Of Their Choice
+- Ensuring Older Adults Can Live Healthy Lives Safely In Settings Of Their Choice

-Our network provides a range of care including transportation, Alzheimer’s and dementia care, adult day care, respite for family caregivers, home delivered meals, Holocaust survivor services, in-home care management, and housing options ranging from independent apartments to assisted living to rehabilitation and long-term care.
-Using lessons learned from innovative programs, we advocate for a community care program that meets the needs of a rapidly growing population of older adults and for funding which supports quality long-term care for older people of all incomes.
+Our network provides a range of care including transportation, Alzheimer’s and dementia care, adult day care, respite for family caregivers, legal assistance, benefits counseling, home-delivered meals, Holocaust survivor services, inhome are management, and housing options ranging from independent apartments to assisted living to rehabilitation care.
+Utilizing lessons learned from innovative programs, we advocate for community care programs that meet the needs of a rapidly growing population of older adults of all incomes.
+We support statewide adoption of ACE, the Program of All-Inclusive Care for the Elderly.

 - Educating And Caring For Children And Youth Including Those With Special Needs

-Jewish Federation affiliates provide a robust range of early childhood development, after-school care, recreation, camps, and after-school and educational programs for all.
-For those with special emotional and behavioral needs or who have encountered neglect, abuse, and violence, Jewish Federation steps in with additional programs like counseling, family respite, residential care, a K–12 therapeutic day school, and specially designed camps and day programs.
-Relying on research, which points to programs that save on future costs, we advocate for government investments in early intervention, anti-bullying, autism, and many other programs for children and youth.
+JUF affiliates provide a robust range of early childhood development, education, after-school care, recreation, and camps for all.
+For those with developmental, emotional, or behavioral health needs, or those ho have encountered neglect, abuse, and violence, JUF affiliates step in with additional programs like counseling, family respite, residential care, K–12 therapeutic day schools, integrated therapies, Early Intervention services, and specially designed camps and day programs.
+We advocate for government investments and sound policies in ducation (both private and public) and special education, Early Intervention, child welfare, child care, SNAP, WIC, and many other programs for children and youth, as well as workforce investments.

 - Helping Those Confronted By Mental Health And Substance Use Issues Transform Their Lives

-Jewish Federation affiliates provide inpatient crisis care, education, counseling, and referrals for people with mental health and substance use issues.
-Rebuilding the broken infrastructure of government funded programs for people with mental health and substance use disorders is a priority shared by all of our affiliates.
-At the same time, because we recognize that government programs target only the most economically vulnerable, we also promote behavioral health parity in the private health insurance market.
+JUF affiliates provide inpatient crisis care, education, counseling, and referrals for people with mental health and substance use issues.
+Building the infrastructure of government-funded programs for people with mental health and substance use challenges is a priority shared by all our affiliates.
+At the same time, because we recognize that government programs target the most economically vulnerable, we also promote behavioral health (and physical health) parity in the commercial insurance market.

 - Welcoming Immigrants And Refugees

-With a long and proud history of providing health care and social services to immigrants and refugees, we support government policies that help refugees integrate into life in the United States and bipartisan immigration policies, which are humane and uphold our values as a nation of immigrants, while also protecting our national security and interests.
+With a long and proud history of providing health care and social services to immigrants and refugees, we support governmental policies that give immigrants access to services and help refugees resettle and integrate into life n the United States.
+We also support bipartisan immigration policies, which are humane and uphold our values as a nation of immigrants.